JusJos/NLP-based-Fake-News-Detector/README.md

 🏷 Train an LSTM Model
 🏷 Assess trained model performance

-I had a wonderful learning opportunity where I worked with libraries like TensorFlow, plotly, nltk, spacy, WordCloud, gensim, pandas, Keras, NumPy, seaborn, and many more.
+I had a wonderful learning opportunity where I worked with libraries like TensorFlow, plotly, spacy, WordCloud, gensim, pandas, Keras, NumPy, seaborn, and many more.